My Boss Does Not Have Workers’ Compensation Insurance—Am I Stuck Paying Doctors Bills?

 What should you do if you find yourself in this situation?

-Can I Still File a Claim for Benefits?
+Can I Still File a Claim for Workers' Comp Benefits if My Employer Doesn't Have Insurance?

 Yes, immediately file an application for benefits against your employer with the Workers’ Compensation Appeals Board.